Cities in Texas That Are Liberal

 It may surprise people that Texas’s capital city is a liberal hub.
 So much so that former Texas Governor Rick Perry called it a “blueberry in the tomato soup.”
 For the last three decades, Austin has had a Democratic mayor.

-A few components likely cause Austin to be so deeply blue.
-The city strongly focuses on education, and the University of Texas flagship campus is located there.
+A few components likely cause Austin to be so profoundly blue.
+The city strongly focuses on education, and the University of Texas flagship campus is there.
 It’s also the home of the South by Southwest media festival.
 It has taken on the nickname Silicon Hills due to the influx of tech companies like:

 • Amazon